Chinese literature: Maoist Era (1949–76)

+From the 1950s, literary trends on Taiwan include modernist poetry, including avant-garde and surrealism, led by Qin Zihao (1902–1963) and Ji Xian (b.
+1903).

+Cultural Revolution

+During the Cultural Revolution (1966–1976), Mao's wife, Jiang Qing led the campaign against "feudal" and "bourgeois" culture.
+The only stage productions allowed were her "Eight Model Operas", which combined traditional and western forms, while great fanfare was given to politically orthodox films and heroic novels, such as those by Hao Ran (浩然).
+The period has long been regarded as a cultural wasteland, but some now suggest that the leading works have an energy which is still of interest.

+The principles for cultural production laid out by Mao in the 1942 Talks at the Yan'an Forum became dogmatized during the Cultural Revolution.

+During the Cultural Revolution, the long-form novel was an emphasized form of literature.
+Among the major genres were novels about the experiences of sent-down youth.
+These included novels written by sent-down youths themselves, such as Zhang Kangkang's 1975 novel Dividing Line and Zhang Changgong's 1973 novel Youth.

+Literature adapted the aesthetic themes from the model works, such as the "three prominences".
+Applied in the literary context, the principle of the three prominences was that texts should demonstrate the struggle between revolutionary and reactionary forces in a stark and dichotomous manner.

+Trends of promoting birth planning through art continued after Mao's death.
+Under Hua Guofeng, a collection of songs, short plays, and skits relating to birth control were published as a volume titled Compilation of Birth Planning Literature and Art Propaganda Materials.

 Opening and reform (1978–1989)

 The arrest of Jiang Qing and the other members of the Gang of Four in 1976, and especially the reforms initiated at the Third Plenum of the Eleventh National Party Congress Central Committee in December 1978, led writers to take up their pens again.
 Much of the literature in what would be called the "new era" (新時期) discussed the serious abuses of power that had taken place at both the national and the local levels during the Cultural Revolution.
 The writers decried the waste of time and talent during that decade and bemoaned abuses that had held China back.
-This literature, often called "scar literature", or "the literature of the wounded", discussed the experiences of sent-down youth with great though not complete frankness and conveyed disquieting views of the party and the political system.
-Intensely patriotic, these authors wrote cynically of the political leadership that gave rise to the extreme chaos and disorder of the Cultural Revolution.
-Many of these themes and attitudes were also found in Fifth Generation films of directors trained after 1978, many of which were based on published novels and short stories.
+Scar literature and reportage literature in the early 1980s presented graphic narratives of violence in the Cultural Revolution.
+Being patriotic, these authors wrote cynically of the political leadership that gave rise to the extreme chaos and disorder of the Cultural Revolution.
+A number of these themes and attitudes were also found in Fifth Generation films of directors trained after 1978, many of which were based on published novels and short stories.
 Some of this fiction and cinema extended the blame to the entire generation of leaders and to the political system itself.
-The political authorities were faced with a serious problem: how could they encourage writers to criticize and discredit the abuses of the Cultural Revolution without allowing that criticism to go beyond what they considered tolerable limits?